 I was amused when a much older friend told me she loved watching me with my kids.
-I was the quintessential mother hen, as I always have the four kids following along behind me.
+She thought I was the quintessential mother hen, as I always have the four kids following along behind me.

 I remember a young mom saying she was just so thrilled to homeschool her kiddos so she could just be with them again.
 But then she discovered she was indeed with them, every single hour of every single day…and then what?